zaid-nawaz/zaid-nawaz/README.md

 - 👋 Hi, I’m @zaid-nawaz
-- 👀 I’m interested in Machine learning and blockchain development
+- 👀 I’m interested in Machine learning and artificial intelligence.
-- 🌱 I’m currently a web development and my stack id django and react.
+- 🌱 I’m currently a full stack developer and my stack is django and react stack.
-- 💞️ I’m looking to collaborate on web development project
+- 💞️ I’m looking to collaborate on web development projects.
 - 📫 email me at vintageminimalist000@gmail.com